 This is my ever-developing personal canon: the books and tools that have influenced my life to such a degree that they’ve become indispensable.

-I have revisited them (and plan to revisit them) at different points in my life to learn something new and deeper about the world, as well as myself.
+I revisit them at different points in my life to learn something new and deeper about the world, as well as myself.
 I hope one or more of these items speak to you, too.

 (These are affiliate links.
-At no additional cost to you, I will earn a small commission if you decide to purchase, which goes to my chai latte fund.
-I have not been given any products or services in exchange for mentioning them; I just like them.)
+At no additional cost to you, I’ll earn a small commission if you decide to purchase, which goes to my chai latte fund.
+I have not been given any products or services in exchange for mentioning them.
+I just like them.)

 - Poetics by Aristotle: If you only read one book on writing, this is it.
 Aristotle’s classic text examines the elements of story and rules of drama.
-It’s required reading in film and theatre classes, but it has been conspicuously absent from fiction workshops.
+It’s required reading in film and theatre classes, but it’s conspicuously absent from fiction workshops.
 The language is thick at times, but trust me, this will become your primary reference.

-- A Moveable Feast by Ernest Hemingway: A memoir about his time in Paris, this book is a great insight into his writing process that captures the artist’s mentality well.
+- A Moveable Feast by Ernest Hemingway: A memoir about his time in Paris in the 1920s, this book is a great insight into his writing process and his interactions with artistic luminaries of the time.

 - On Becoming a Leader by Warren Bennis: After reading five pages of the introduction, I knew this book would make the list.
 Like Aristotle mentioned above, if you are going to read one book on leadership, read this one.

 - Getting Things Done by David Allen: Shortened as GTD, Allen explains his task management system that breaks projects into actionable items and declutters your head.
 I don’t know how I operated before such efficiency.